-Meghan Markle, The Biracial Princess: Kate, The Queen, And The Corgis Don’t Care, But Twitter Is Exploding
+Meghan Markle, The Biracial Princess: Kate: The Queen And The Corgis Don’t Care, But Twitter Is Exploding

 Meghan Markle’s biracial heritage is causing furor on social media, but the problem isn’t only that a black woman is marrying into the royal family.
-Prince Harry is the first royal to marry an American, and on top of that, Meghan Markle, as well as being biracial, is a divorced commoner who makes her living as also an actress.
+Prince Harry is the second royal to marry an American, and on top of that, Meghan Markle, as well as being biracial, is a divorced commoner who makes her living as an actress.

 All those aspects of Meghan’s identity are foreign to royal family’s way of doing marriage business, but the biracial aspect got so out of hand that in 2016, Prince Harry had to warn “the media to stop harassing her,” as CNN reminds readers.
-Meghan has since said that the struggle to get people to see beyond her biracial self has been “disheartening.”
+Meghan has since said that the struggle to get people to see beyond her biracial-self has been “disheartening.”

 The royal family has a long-standing issue with divorce, despite the reality that years after Prince Charles’ disastrous marriage to Lady Diana Spencer, he finally got to marry his true love, the divorced Camilla Parker-Bowles.
-People manage to overlook Charles’ transgression in part because they just want him to get on with his life, and in part, because the trainwreck of his marriage to Princess Diana was a wake-up call for royal watchers and the family to take a close look at some of the most out-of-date restrictions.
+People manage to overlook Charles’ transgression in part because they just want him to get on with his life, and in part, because the train wreck of his marriage to Princess Diana was a wake-up call for royal watchers and the family to take a close look at some of the most out-of-date restrictions.

 The modernization of the royals has been a slow process, and without it, it’s improbable that commoner Kate Middleton would have been considered a suitable wife for Prince William.
 Unlike Diana Spencer, Kate had no noble connections at all, and she wasn’t required to prove her virginity before formalizing her engagement to Prince William.